NorbertKlockiewicz/NorbertKlockiewicz/README.md

 ### Hello there 👋

-I am a web developer working on web services in Intelligent Solutions AT.
-I am also student at AGH University of Science and Technology
+I am a web developer working as Full-stack developer in Intelligent Solutions AT.
+I am also studying Computer Science and Intelligent Systems at AGH University of Science and Technology